Highland Hospice encourages all patients and visitors to share their views about our services.

 Duty of Candour Reporting

-Our regulator, Healthcare Improvement Scotland, require that every healthcare professional must be open and honest with patients when something that goes wrong with their treatment or care causes, or has the potential to cause, harm or distress.
-In such circumstances, services must tell the patient, apologise, offer appropriate remedy or support and fully explain the effects to the patient.
+Our regulators, Healthcare Improvement Scotland and the Care Inspectorate, require that every health and social care professional must be open and honest with patients and service-users when something that goes wrong with their treatment or care causes, or has the potential to cause, harm or distress.
+In such circumstances, services must tell those affected, apologise, offer appropriate remedy or support and fully explain the effects.

-We welcome the openness and transparency that this engenders in the healthcare system in Scotland.
-You can find our annual Duty of Candour report for the last financial year below.
+We welcome the openness and transparency that this engenders in the health and social care system in Scotland.
+You can find our most recent Duty of Candour reports for our Hospice services and our Sunflower Home Care service below.